deejaygraham/deejaygraham.github.io/_posts/2013-12-05-why-aren't-you-using-ruby.md

 layout: post
 title: Why Aren't You Using Ruby
 published: true
-tags: [ video, presentations, ruby ]
+categories: [ video, presentations, ruby ]
 ---

 Why Aren't You Using Ruby by Jim Weirich from RubyConf Uruguay 2013.